big-data-europe/app-bdi-ide/README.md

   * **engine**: it is set to true to specify this frontend piece is an engine.
   * **repo-name**: this is a little tricky.
 This name must match the name you use in the **router.js** file of your application, for it to create a link that matches with the name of the engine.
   * **base-url**: for engines it *must* be empty for the engines.

+# NOTES:

+There is a random startup error on **swarm-admin** that is on Work In Progress and will prevent users form working with the project.
+This happens because of the delta forwarding a call to a database that is not yet available.

+	* If `drc ps` shows swarm-admin exited or `drc logs swarm-admin` shows an exception, that is the problem.
+	* `drc up -d swarm-admin` will boot up the service once the database has been fully loaded.